 This course offers students and practicing education professionals an opportunity to develop skills that will enable them to facilitate current federal, state, and local requirements and standards.
 Topics include assessment of traditional and contemporary media, learning technologies, and integration of computers into classrooms and curriculum.
 Learners also develop skills in identifying equipment uses, set up, and maintenance.
+Note: this course is only offered in the spring semester.
 Prerequisites: ENGL 092 Preparing for College Reading II, waiver by placement testing results, or departmental approval.